yuhao/verdict/README.md

 ##State of the Project

-As of now, this project has a formal verifier for verifying the *robustness* of a machine learning model.
+As of now, this project focuses on the *robustness* aspect of machine learning models.
+We have created formal verfication tools that can verify the robustness of a given machine learning model against certain level of perturbation, as well as optimization tools that find the maximal perturbation a particular model can tolerate while still being robust.
+These tools will provide the necessary theoretical foundation for building a robust machine learning system in practice.

 This is a living document of the project.
 It might be messy and is constantly being updated.
 More goals will be defined and more systems will be developed as we get a deeper understanding of the problem space.

 ###What is a Robust Model